 Humidity is an oft-ignored component of indoor comfort and air quality.
-Air that is too moist or too dry can affect your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
+Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
 During the winter, your furnace often removes moisture from the air during the heating process; this leads to the air inside your home feeling very dry.
-Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can manage indoor humidity to improve your comfort all winter long.
+Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can control indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

 Dry air can greatly diminish your comfort and your home.
 When the air in your home is too dry, you could experience irritation of the skin, eyes, nose, and mouth.
 Dry air might also lead to symptoms comparable to those of a sore throat, such as discomfort and coughing.
-If you or your family members put up with allergies or asthma, a dry indoor environment could cause respiratory discomfort as well.
-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also affect paper products, such as photos, posters, and books, causing them to become more brittle.
+If you or your family members put up with allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
+Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Low humidity could also affect paper products, such as photos, posters, and books, making them more brittle.
 In addition to these, really low humidity can lessen the efficiency of your home’s heating system.
 Air that captures more moisture can hold more heat, which means it will feel warmer.
-Therefore, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.
+Therefore, low humidity in your home means the air will feel cooler, meaning you have to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

-The best way to have a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
-The ideal humidity range for your home and your health is 35-50%.
-Although you can implement single-room humidifiers to raise the humidity in specific areas of your home, this approach is not efficient.
+The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
+The best humidity range for your home and your health is 35-50%.
+Although you can utilize single-room humidifiers to boost the humidity in specific areas of your home, this method is not efficient.
 Instead, consider adding a whole-home humidifier to your HVAC system.
 A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-When the heating season ends, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be completed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be completed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.